firefly-iii/docs/docs/docs/index.md

 ## Data Importer

 The [Firefly III Data Importer](data-importer) is the nr.
-1 tool to import from your bank into Firefly III.
+1 tool to import data into Firefly III.

 ## Other tools and libraries